file-format/Docs/en/game/smc.md

 6.  **OpenEmu**: OpenEmu is a multi-system emulator for macOS that includes SNES emulation among its supported platforms.

 7.  **RetroArch**: RetroArch is a versatile emulator that supports multiple systems, including Super Nintendo.
 It has a user-friendly interface and is available on various platforms.

+## About Super Nintendo Entertainment System

+The **Super Nintendo Entertainment System (SNES)** is 16-bit home video game console developed by Nintendo.
+It was first released in Japan in 1990 and later in North America, Europe and other regions.
+The SNES is the successor to original Nintendo Entertainment System (NES) and is part of fourth generation of video game consoles.

+Key features and aspects of **Super Nintendo Entertainment System** include:

+1.  **16-Bit Graphics and Sound:** The SNES introduced 16-bit graphics, which allowed for more detailed and colorful visuals compared to its 8-bit predecessor.
+It also featured improved audio capabilities, providing richer sound quality.

+2.  **Controller:** The SNES controller is iconic, featuring design with four face buttons (A, B, X, and Y), directional pad, two shoulder buttons (L and R), and start and select buttons.

+3.  **Games:** The SNES had a vast library of games that are highly regarded and considered classics today.
+Some notable titles include **Super Mario World**, **The Legend of Zelda: A Link to the Past**, **Super Metroid**, **Super Mario Kart** and many more.

+4.  **Mode 7 Graphics:** The SNES introduced Mode 7 graphics, a graphical mode that allowed for rotating and scaling effect, giving pseudo-3D appearance.
+This feature was used in games like F-Zero and Super Mario Kart.

+5.  **Peripheral Support:** The SNES supported various peripherals, including Super Scope light gun, Super Multitap for multiplayer games and Super Game Boy accessory which allowed players to play Game Boy games on SNES.

+## SNES ROMS vs SMC Files

+1.  **SNES ROMs:**

+    -   "ROM" stands for "Read-Only Memory."
+    -   In context of video games, a ROM is a file that contains copy of data from game cartridge's ROM chip.
+    -   SNES ROMs refer specifically to ROM files associated with games designed for Super Nintendo Entertainment System.
+2.  **SMC Files:**

+    -   "SMC" stands for "Super Nintendo Entertainment System ROM Image."
+    -   SMC files are specific type of SNES ROM file format.
+    -   SMC files contain data from Super Nintendo game cartridge and are used in the context of emulators to play SNES games on platforms like personal computers.